nobabas/MTRN4231/README.md

 [ROS Packages and Node Descriptions]: #ros-packages-and-node-descriptions

 ## Project Overview
+Manual soil moisture testing is currently a labor-intensive, slow, and inconsistent process.
+Farmers often rely on sparse data collected by hand or fixed sensors that cannot cover large areas or adapt to changing crop needs.
+This lack of data leads to inefficient irrigation, wasted water resources, and suboptimal crop yields.
+Our system solves this by deploying an autonomous robotic surveyor capable of identifying specific sampling locations and performing physical soil analysis without human intervention.
+By automating the data collection process, the system provides farmers with consistent environmental metrics (moisture and temperature) needed to make precision agriculture decisions.

+### Robot Functionality
-This project utilizes UR5e from Universal Robot for soil moisture testing detection to assist large farms.
+This project utilizes UR5e from Universal Robot for soil moisture and temperature testing detection to assist large farms.

-This system utilizes the integration of camera detection, collaborating the UR5e, and a custom end effector, designed to detect moisture, to enable to robot to move and obtain the moisture from the soil and to be consistently repeated in multiple areas.
+This system utilizes the integration of camera detection, collaborating the UR5e, and a custom end effector, designed to detect moisture and temperature, to enable the robot to move and obtain the moisture from the soil and to be consistently repeated in multiple areas.
+The robot can do 4 different routines, which is highlighted in Example Commands and Expected output.

 **Project Duration**: 6 weeks